Hartman Building and Theater: History

 The site was home to the First Presbyterian Church, built in 1830.
-Remodeled in 1850 and 1859; in the latter year it gained a tall tower and even taller spire, becoming by design the "tallest church west of the Alleghenies", and it was considered the grandest church in the city at one point.
+Remodeled in 1850 and 1859; in the latter year it gained a tall tower and even taller spire, becoming by design the "tallest church west of the Alleghenies", and it was considered the grandest church in the city at one point, and a landmark for the city for many years.
 The building was the first Columbus home of the YMCA, and was an important meeting site, including holding a reception for former U.S. president John Quincy Adams.
-It was abandoned in 1900, and became home to the Columbus Press-Post, which itself abandoned the building in 1907.
-The vacant building was demolished on August 11, 1910.
+The church abandoned the building in 1900, moving to 1191 Bryden Road.
+The organization began renting out the building, where it served the Hayden Tile and Mantle Co. as a display room, and later the Columbus Press-Post, which itself abandoned the building in 1907.
+The vacant building was demolished in August 1910 by contractor Henry Lauer.

-Around 1910, Samuel B. Hartman's adult daughter Maribel talked him into constructing a new building and theater on the site; she reportedly desired the theater as part of her interest in drama and music and dream of being a star.
+Earlier in 1910, Samuel B. Hartman's adult daughter Maribel talked him into constructing a new building and theater on the site; she reportedly desired the theater as part of her interest in drama and music and dream of being a star.
 Hartman was the richest person in Columbus at the time as the owner of a business empire in the city, including the Peruna Drug Manufacturing Company, the Hartman Hotel, the Hartman Sanitarium, and the Hartman Stock Farm.
-The buildings opened November 13, 1911, completed at a cost of $200,000.
+The new buildings opened November 13, 1911, completed at a cost of $200,000.
 The theater's first show, on that day, was The Pink Lady starring Cecil Cunningham.

 Over the next sixty years, the Hartman Theater was a major venue for concerts, films, and theater productions, and a favorite for performers and guests.
 It was the premier venue for live theater.
 The Hartman was selected for the world premiere of the play A Moon for the Misbegotten in 1947.

 In the 1960s, as downtown theaters struggled with rising maintenance costs, changing audience tastes, and competing against each other and the newer high-capacity Franklin County Veterans Memorial auditorium.
 The Hartman Theater closed in 1969, about the same time that the neighboring Grand and Ohio theaters closed.
 The S.G.
 Loewendick & Sons demolition company was commissioned to take down the building in 1971, and the land was used for parking over the next decade.
 The Hartman Building stood on the site until 1981, making way for the Capitol Square skyscraper and the Sheraton Columbus Hotel at Capitol Square, which sit at the site today.

 Two of the Hartman Theater's crystal chandeliers hang in the lower-level lounge of the Palace Theatre today.